When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Theoretical Analysis

-where $\planner^\star$ denotes the true future state distribution.
-Intuitively, this decomposition can simplify the learning of a policy whenever the conditioning on the future state in the IDM policy provides useful information to identify which action to take.
-In this section, we study the potential gains of PIDM over BC.
-All proofs are in \Cref{app:proofs}.
+Intuitively, this decomposition can simplify the learning of a policy whenever conditioning the IDM on a future state provides useful information for identifying the correct action.
+In this section, we compare BC and PIDM in terms of generalization, measured through test-time prediction error (\Cref{ssec:epe-gap}), and sample efficiency, measured through the training-time mean squared error (\Cref{ssec:sample-efficiency}).
+All proofs are deferred to \Cref{app:proofs}.

-For simplicity, we consider single-point estimators of the expected action for BC and IDM policies and the squared loss.
-However, since the bias-variance decomposition has been extended to broader classes of loss functions beyond MSE \cite{domingos2000unified,adlam2022understanding}, we hypothesize the same mechanism holds for distributional policies, as supported by empirical evidence of prior work showing performance gains of PIDM over BC for diffusion models~\citep{xie2025latent} and transformers~\citep{tian2025predictive}.